-The state has begun involving NGOs in 2 (two) districts, Tuensang & Longleng, for implementation of MDM in their areas of operation.
+The State has involved NGOs in two (2) districts i.e. Tuensang and Longleng for implementation of MDM in their areas of operation.

 The NGOs, the Eleutheros Christian Society (ECS) for Tuensang district and the Phom Community Development Society (PCDS) for Longleng district have gained prominence and popularity in the state due to their initiative and involvement in building up the SHGs to be a formidable agency in working towards the upliftment of their community.
 Having noticed their credibility in their work for the community in the most far flung areas of the state, the SLSMC decided to hand over MDM operations to the two organizations since there was presence of SHGs and women voluntary organizations in all the villages which could be leveraged for better delivery of MDM services.